 How do you raise seed investment?

-The following advice will assist boost the likelihood of success while trying to raise seed funding, which can be a difficult process:
+The following advice will assist in boosting the likelihood of success while trying to raise seed funding, which can be a difficult process:

 Create a Powerful Business Plan: To draw in seed investors, a strong business strategy is necessary.
 It should express the startup’s mission, offering, target market, and business strategy in detail.